budimanindra/backend-tickitz/README.md

 - Instal XAMPP
 - Run apache and mySQL module
 - Open localhost/phpmyadmin
-- Make MySQL Database which is contains movie, genre, and cinema
+- Make database 'backend-tickitz'
+- Import 'backend-tickitz.sql' to the database

 ## How To Run This App
 - Make sure you had clone this repo